dnotes/ocean-library/content/en/bahai/bahai-org-library/compilations/bahai-funds-and-contributions.md

 collectionId: compilations
 collection: Compilations
 ---
-# Bahá’í Funds and Contributions[^1]
+# Bahá’í Funds and Contributions
-A Compilation Prepared by the Research Department of the Universal House of Justice
+A Compilation Prepared by the Research Department of the Universal House of Justice [^1]

 January 1970